CABrouwers/telnet-engine/README.md

 5=== finished
 ```

 Notice the order in which the output lines appear.
 It reflects the fact that the operation of the Engine is asynchronous.
-In this case, the calls to the call-back function ```console.log```in ```listenString(console.log)```  are intertwined with the resolution of the firs then/catch construct.
+In this case, the calls to the call-back function ```console.log```in ```listenString(console.log)```  are intertwined with the resolution of the first **then/catch** construct.

 ### Example
 In this example, we use the fact that the resolution of ```requestString()``` returns an array.
-The first request doesn't include a call-back function, so the returned array is composed of the text line received.
-The second request includes a call-back function, so the array is made of the values returned by that function (in the length of each line of text).
+The first request doesn't include a processing function, so the returned array is composed of the lines of text received.
+The second request includes a processing function, so the array is made of the values returned by that function (i.e., the length of each line of text).
 ```
 var te = require("telnet-engine")
 var en = new te.Engine("rainmaker.wunderground.com",23)